Gapped momentum states: Aknowledgments

 \section{Aknowledgments}

-We are grateful to Saso Grozdanov, Napat Poovuttikul, Alex Buchel, Oriol Pujolas, Amadeo Jimenez Alba, Andy Lucas, Niko Jokela, Karl Landsteiner, Paul Romatschke, Martin Ammon, Nabil Iqbal, Michel Cot\'e, Normand Mousseau, Jaakko Nissinen, Ganapathy Baskaran, Mike Blake, Tomas Andrade, Alessio Zaccone, Peter Arseev and Stas Yurchenko for discussions.
-We thank especially Alex Buchel, Saso Grozdanov, Laurence Noirez and Alessio Zaccone for reading a preliminary version of this manuscript and providing useful feedback.\\ K. Trachenko is grateful to EPSRC for support.
-M. Baggioli acknowledges the support of the Spanish Agencia Estatal de Investigacion through the grant “IFT Centro de Excelencia Severo Ochoa SEV-2016-0597 and thanks NORDITA and the University of Helsinki for the warm hospitality during the final stages of this work.\\ MB and KT thank the organizers of the ''XV International Workshop on Complex Systems'' where this work has been finalized.
+We are grateful to Saso Grozdanov, Napat Poovuttikul, Alex Buchel, Oriol Pujolas, Amadeo Jimenez Alba, Andy Lucas, Niko Jokela, Jay Armas, Akash Jain, Karl Landsteiner, Paul Romatschke, Martin Ammon, Nabil Iqbal, Michel Cot\'e, Normand Mousseau, Jaakko Nissinen, Ganapathy Baskaran, Mike Blake, Tomas Andrade, Alessio Zaccone, Peter Arseev and Stas Yurchenko for discussions.
+We thank especially Alex Buchel, Saso Grozdanov, Laurence Noirez and Alessio Zaccone for reading a preliminary version of this paper and providing useful feedback.\\ K. Trachenko is grateful to EPSRC for support.
+M. Baggioli acknowledges the support of the Spanish Agencia Estatal de Investigacion through the grant “IFT Centro de Excelencia Severo Ochoa SEV-2016-0597 and thanks NORDITA and the University of Helsinki for the warm hospitality during the final stages of this work.